How to have better foreplay – and better sex

 Where does my mind go during intimacy?

 There’s no one-size-fits-all answer, but the key lies in time, curiosity, and awareness.
-When you start prioritising your own arousal journey, sex becomes not just better – it becomes healing.
+When you start prioritising your own arousal journey, sex becomes not just better – it can become more connected, empowering, and fulfilling.

 Read more: How to have better sex